Cthulhu Now

 Cthulhu Now is a supplement published by Chaosium in 1987 for the horror role-playing game Call of Cthulhu.

+Cthulhu Now provided information on running Call of Cthulhu in a contemporary setting (reflecting the late 1980s and early 1990s when the supplement was published).
+Later editions of Call of Cthulhu included support for modern-day settings in the core rulebooks, and much of the supplemental material was incorporated into the game's standard rules.

 Description

 Cthulhu Now is a 154-page softcover book with two foldouts and 24 pages of perforated removable player handouts that was designed by William Barton, Keith Herber, Sandy Petersen, Michael Szymanski, G. W. Thomas, William Workman, and Lynn Willis, with interior art by Lynell McAdams, and cover art by Tom Sullivan.

 The original Call of Cthulhu game was set in the 1920s.
 This book provides information on running adventures in a modern setting, detailing new investigative skills and equipment, and modern armament — including nuclear weapons.
 A variant system on hit locations is covered, and there is a chapter on coroners and forensic pathology.

 Four full adventures are also included: